bmegli/unity-network-hardware-video-decoder/README.md

 ### Sending side

-For a quick test you may use [NHVE](https://github.com/bmegli/network-hardware-video-encoder) procedurally generated H.264 video (recommended).
+For a quick test you may use [NHVE](https://github.com/bmegli/network-hardware-video-encoder) procedurally generated H.264 video.

 ```bash
 # assuming you build NHVE, port is 9766, VAAPI device is /dev/dri/renderD128